WebAssembly/spec/md-proto/WebAssembly.md

 has more than one.

 **Validation:**
- - Pop a type from the type stack and check that it is `i32`.
+ - Pop a [validation type] from the type stack and check that it is `i32`.
- - For each depth in the table and `$default`, [merge] the [forwarding control-flow type] control-flow type into the control-flow type of the control-flow stack entry that depth from the top.
+ - For each depth in the table and `$default`, [merge] the [forwarding validation type] into the [validation type] of the control-flow stack entry that depth from the top.
+ - Push `any` onto the type stack.

 > This instruction serves the role of what is sometimes called a ["jump table"](https://en.wikipedia.org/w/index.php?title=Jump_table) in other